 I recommend starting out with 3 sets of 12 reps of each exercise with little or no weight, just to get your body moving.
 A general rule to follow is to EXHALE on the exertion part of the move, or the lifting part, and inhale on the recovery or lowering part.
 Your breathing is so important and signals to your body what’s going on!

-The workout I like best for women over 50 is a circuit training type routine where you get an all over body workout, hitting several muscle groups, fatiguing as many muscle fibers from as many different muscle groups as possible, without putting too much stress on the heart, back and joints.
+The best strength training exercises for women over 50 is a circuit training type routine where you get an all over body workout, hitting several muscle groups, fatiguing as many muscle fibers from as many different muscle groups as possible, without putting too much stress on the heart, back and joints.

 Train Smart Warrior Woman!

-Work your body respectively, and find your own personal “beastmode,” but do not overstress it to the point where you do not feel well.
+Work your muscles respectively, and find your own personal “beastmode,” but do not overstress it to the point where you do not feel well.
 You can add weight, or take away weights as needed.
-Be flexible with your workouts rather than relentless!
+Be flexible with your strength training workouts rather than relentless!
 Train hard when you feel good, train easy when not so good, and rest when you need it.

 Also, music is a fantastic motivator for training!
 It really shifts your chemicals from lazy to “fired-up” and puts you in the mood to rock and roll!
 When I feel unmotivated, I click on my jams, and BOOM!
 It’s go time!